Abdu-khaled/AWS-DevOps-Project/README.md

 # GCP-DevOps-Project

-## This is a  repo for new GCP project
+## Docker flask application

+- This appliaction coding by python
+- It should be deploy on GKE